 One of the key ingredients of a successful interview is an effective salary negotiation.

 It is a daunting task to answer a straightforward question from the employers; ‘what is your expectation in terms of salary’?

 Most people find salary matters a tricky issue to handle during the interview process, especially in the hospitality industry.

 Once you get to the job offer stage, it is all part of negotiating terms and conditions.

-Hope you liked the compilation of the salary negotiation tips and mistakes to avoid in the hospitality industry.
+Hope you liked the compilation of the salary negotiation tips and mistakes to avoid.

 These negotiation strategies hold true to any industry.
-Sure, you have prepared well for the interview by preparing the Common Questions and answers of the hospitality industry, but salary negotiation skills would help you get in with some extra confidence and some extra money.
+Sure, you have prepared well for the interview by preparing the Common Questions and answers, but salary negotiation skills would help you get in with some extra confidence and some extra money.

 So, here you go.
 Some tips to help you take your next career move in style and with confidence.
 If you don’t make these mistakes, you are sure to get a better deal.

 Hope this article would help you in effective salary negotiation.
 We wish you the very best.